 Parking: Available *1 hour free

-The handrails of this staircase are made of precast concrete, which was prefabricated in a factory and installed on-site.
+The handrails on these stairs are made of precast concrete, which was pre-fabricated in a factory and then installed on-site.
 The curved design is an ingenious attempt to soften the cold texture of the concrete.

-During the Okayama Art Summit, an international contemporary art exhibition held in 2016, numerous messages left by Kunio Maekawa were written on the barricade in the front yard while construction was underway.
-Some of the expressions may not be appropriate for today's society, but the words were written as they were to convey his thoughts to future generations.
+During the Okayama Art Summit, an international contemporary art exhibition held in 2016, numerous messages left by Kunio Maekawa were inscribed on the barricade in the front yard, which was under construction.
+Although some of the expressions may not be appropriate for today's society, the messages were written in their original form to convey his thoughts to future generations.

-[Okayama Prefecture Office] Address: 2-4-6 Uchisange , Kita Ward, Okayama City, Okayama Prefecture
+Okayama Prefecture Government Office: Address: 2-4-6 Uchisange , Kita Ward, Okayama City, Okayama Prefecture Prefecture

-Closed: Saturdays, Sundays, and public holidays (exterior and courtyard can be viewed)
+Closed: Saturdays, Sundays, and public holidays (exterior and courtyard tours are available)

 Kitchen Horiguchi

-A recommended spot for a quick lunch is the Western restaurant Kitchen Horiguchi, located just to the right as you turn right from the front of the Okayama Prefectural Office, with the exposed concrete West Building (completed in 1971) on your left.
+A recommended spot for lunch is the Western restaurant Kitchen Horiguchi, located just to the right of the Okayama Prefectural Office, with the exposed concrete West Building (completed in 1971) on your left.

-This chic restaurant occupies the first floor of a retro building and has been known as a popular restaurant with long queues since it opened in 2015.
+This chic restaurant is located on the first floor of a retro building and has been known as a popular restaurant with long lines since it opened in 2015.

-The writer's recommendation is the hearty fried chicken, which is popular with both men and women as it comes with a generous serving of vegetables.
+The writer's recommendation is the generously portioned fried chicken.
+It is a dish that is popular with both men and women, as it comes with plenty of vegetables.

-[Kitchen Horiguchi] Location: 1F Uchisange F Mansion, 2-5-2 Uchisange , Kita-ku, Okayama City, Okayama Prefecture Kita Ward
+[Kitchen Horiguchi] Address: 1F Uchisange F Mansion, 2-5-2 Uchisange , Kita-ku, Okayama City, Okayama Prefecture Kita Ward

 TEL: 086-206-3701